 Once you've planned out your content you get to move on to the fun part - creating your content.

-This is where you get showcase not only your company, but you and what it is that makes you great at your job.
-Have fun doing it!
+This is where you get to showcase not only your company, but you and what it is that makes you great at your job.
+So have fun doing it!

 Don't dread creating content because you don't see yourself as the "creative-type."
 Everyone is creative in one way or another.
 Tap into the unique talents that are yours.